Azimi2kht/MNIST-data-generation/README.md

 # Data Generation for MNIST Dataset

-A Generative Adversarial Network (GAN) to genrate data for MNIST dataset
+A Generative Adversarial Network (GAN) to generate data for MNIST dataset

 ## Screenshots
 A sample of the images created